What is R&D in biotechnology?

 Biotechnology, also known as biotechnology, is a very broad field that uses natural organisms to make products.

-See also What is hydrated silica?
+See also What is phenolic resin?

 In the development phase of biotechnology R&D, people think about how their research can be applied in practice.
 For example, people can research genetics and use that information to develop genetic tests that can be used in medicine, forensics, and genealogy studies.
 One of the goals of the development process is to arrive at reliable and cost-effective research applications.
 Sometimes development slows down when people realize that a research project can’t be adapted for commercial use or discover that existing technology is too limited for the research to be useful.